chris1111/Patch-HD4000-Monterey/README.md

 ### Update 21 June 2021 release V2

 ### Simple macOS app for patching Intel HD 4000 on macOS Monterey 12
+- use this program on Monterey 12 system Only!
+-
 ### Credit: chris1111 for build the app
 ### Credit: Base on [Jacklude](https://github.com/jacklukem) work
 ### Credit: [educovas](https://github.com/educovas) for found AppleIntelGraphicsShared.bundle and restart fix